mjromper/qmi-documentation/docs/vagrant/introduction.md

 * Vagrant >= 2.1.1
 * A built Vagrant Box [Building the image](../packer/building-the-image.md)
 * A decent text editor
-* Some knowledge about Packer, JSON and PowerShell
+* Some knowledge about Packer, JSON, and PowerShell